Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The maximum and default ACK time interval is SYN.
 See {{packet-acks}} for details.

-On a loss report (NAK) packet reception:
+(2) On a loss report (NAK) packet reception:

 - Slow start phase ends;
-- Set the packet sending period PKT_SND_PERIOD as described in Step 5, "On an acknowledgement (ACK) packet reception" part.
+- Set the packet sending period PKT_SND_PERIOD as described in Step 5 of section (1) above.

-On a retransmission timeout (RTO) event:
+(3) On a retransmission timeout (RTO) event:

 - Slow start phase ends;
-- Set the packet sending period PKT_SND_PERIOD as described in Step 5, "On an acknowledgement (ACK) packet reception" part.
+- Set the packet sending period PKT_SND_PERIOD as described in Step 5 of section (1) above.

 #### Congestion Avoidance {#default-fileCC-congestion-avoidance}

 Once the slow start phase ends, the algorithm enters the congestion avoidance phase and behaves as described below.

-On an acknowledgement (ACK) packet reception:
+(1) On an acknowledgement (ACK) packet reception:

 Step 1.
-If the time passed since the last time LastRCTime the sending rate was either increased, or kept, is less than RC_INTERVAL:
+If the interval since the last time the sending rate was either increased or kept (LastRCTime) is less than RC_INTERVAL:

 a.
 Keep the sending rate at the same level;